ThoughtWorks-SEA/developer-training/docs/backend/express-testing.md

 - returning the correct HTTP status code
 - returning the correct response in the body

-- for all of the routes defined
+for all of the routes defined.

 ## About Integration Test